Jump the navigation

 Bierman Regional History Internship Program

 Our 2023 partner for the Bierman program is the Maxville Heritage Interpretive Center in Joseph, Oregon.
-If you are interested in this internship, you will apply to the History Department, and then all applications for this program will be jointly reviewed with project leaders at Maxville.
+If you are interested in this internship, you will apply to the History Department, after which all applications for this program will be jointly reviewed with project leaders at Maxville.
 It is possible an interview will follow.
 Please talk with the Internship Coordinator for details about this opportunity.

 History Department Summer Internship Grant